 Date of Visit: February 13, 2015

-Like many other businesses in this quarter of downtown, The Woolworth is tucked away in a historic building, this one the old F.W.
+Like many other businesses in the area, The Woolworth occupies a historic building, this one the old F.W.
 Woolworth department store building built in 1913 (hence the name).
-The famous lunch counter of the old store became the downtown home of Dallas institution Campisi’s, but about halfway down to Main Street, up a sloping staircase to the second floor, sits The Woolworth.
+The famous lunch counter of the old store became the downtown home of Dallas institution Campisi’s.
+About halfway down to Main Street, up a sloping staircase to the second floor, sits The Woolworth.
 It’s a surprisingly low-key place, with the menu written in chalk above the cash register, and an open kitchen.

-The dining room seems pretty cozy at first glance, but there’s actually plenty of room, and unlike too many other restaurants downtown, it’s actually reasonably quiet inside, even at noon.
-If you have a large party, you can also rent out the “Library Room”, a private room that can seat roughly 15-20 and is designed like, well, an old library.
+The dining room seems pretty cozy at first glance, but there’s actually plenty of room.
+And unlike too many other restaurants downtown, it’s actually reasonably quiet inside, even at noon.
+If you have a large party, you can also rent out the “Library Room”.
+It’s a private room that seats 15-20 and looks like, well, an old library.

 Main dining room

 The menu changes seasonally, but consists of four primary categories: street tacos, Asian-style bowls, sandwiches, and salads, all with a unique take on traditional Texas ingredients (such as the pecan-smoked bacon).
 The most popular selection in the office seems to be the build-your-own bowls, but I had a very nice experience with the smoked chicken hoagie on my first visit here, so I decided to order it again.